 Answer: Test your Java Web Start applications and Java applets against Java SE or Java for Business 6 Update 19 or later.
 If you are running earlier release families, you should additionally install and test your program under 5.0 Update 24 (or later), or 1.4.2_26 (or later), as appropriate.
 If you see the warning dialog, then the Java Web Start application or applet contains mixed code.

-Answer: End users can click the "More Information" link before deciding whether to click "Yes" or "No" in response to the warning dialog.
+Answer: End users can click the "More Information" link before deciding whether to click "Block" or "Don't Block" in response to the warning dialog.
 IT or System Administrators can choose from one of the Mixed Code protection options and configure enterprise desktops through the respective deployment properties described above.
-Developers and deployers can use the new manifest entries to protect their applications from tampering.
+Developers and deployers can use the manifest entries to protect their applications from tampering.
 No warning dialog will be displayed when one of these manifest entries is used.

 Answer: Two manifest entries are available to application vendors to deploy, or re-deploy, their Java Web Start applications and Java applets.